MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-hci-overview.md

 ### How are they different?

 With Azure Stack, you run cloud services on-premises.
-You can run Azure IaaS and PaaS services on-premises to consistently build and run cloud applications anywhere, managed with the Azure Portal on-premises.
+You can run Azure IaaS and PaaS services on-premises to consistently build and run cloud applications anywhere, managed with the Azure portal on-premises.

 With Azure Stack HCI, you run virtualized workloads on-premises, managed with Windows Admin Center and familiar Windows Server tools.
 You can optionally connect to Azure for hybrid scenarios such as cloud-based site recovery, monitoring, and others.